Solessfir/ProjectTemplate/README.md

 Generated asset source is never committed.
 Application code accesses loose and embedded data through the same provider, and normal builds never download assets or tools.

 Roboto is stored under `Assets/Fonts/Roboto` with its SIL Open Font License.
 Shipping embeds the license text and exposes it through `View licenses`; a missing license file fails asset baking.
-Dear ImGui keeps the source TTF data available for dynamic glyph generation and scales fonts through its DPI-aware font system.
+Dear ImGui rasterizes the source TTF data through FreeType with native hinting and scales fonts through its DPI-aware font system.

 ## Custom title bar

 The GLFW window remains decorated, but its native title bar is disabled with `GLFW_TITLEBAR`.
 A fast, allocation-free hit-test callback returns native caption, resize, system-menu, and window-control roles while ImGui draws the pixels.

 System controls are drawn with ImGui primitives because GLFW and the window system own their clicks.
 This preserves native behavior, including Windows 11 Snap Layout.
 Do not replace them with `ImGui::Button` without also returning `GLFW_HIT_TEST_CLIENT` for those rectangles.

+The adjacent hamburger menu remains an ImGui client control.
+It is the starting point for application commands and currently exposes components, licenses, and exit actions.

 ImGui input capture takes priority when a floating window, popup, or modal overlaps the custom title bar.
 The hit-test callback reads capture state cached by the previous ImGui frame and returns client space, allowing the ImGui surface to receive clicks and dragging instead of moving the native window.